fredvs/uos/readme.txt

 uos unifies the best open-source audio libraries.

-For fpc, fpGUI, LCL, MSEgui and Delphi.
+For fpc, fpGUI, MSEgui and LCL.

 With uos you can: